 The SSA will consider work to be a Substantial Gainful Activity if the recipient receives a substantial amount of income from their business.
-Substantial income is considered an amount over $1,180 monthly in 2018 or comparable to what the recipient earned before becoming disabled.
-Because business earnings vary from month to month, the SSA will use an average of the earnings over a period of time.
+Substantial income is considered an amount over $1,310 monthly in 2021 or comparable to what the recipient earned before becoming disabled.
+Because business earnings vary from month to month, the SSA will use an average income over a period of time.

 This test compares the recipient’s work activity with that of an unimpaired person in the local community performing the same work.
 If the work is similar, the Social Security Administration will consider this work to be SGA regardless of earnings.